ryanbateman/hivemq-mcp/README.md

 5.  **Run the Server:**

-    - **as an integraiton with Claude Desktop:**
+    - **as an integration with Claude Desktop:**
-    Add it as a configured MCP server using Claude Desktop's settings.
+    Add it as a configured MCP server using Claude Desktop's settings (adjusting directory as necessary).
       ```json
       "hive_mcp":
         {